 Once the download is complete, start installing the application.
 While installing, please select Custom(Advanced) as an Installation option.

-Selecting the Custom installation option will install the drivers as new and delete all the old files related to the drivers.
+Selecting the Custom installation option will install the drivers as new and delete all old driver-related files.
 Once the installation is complete, you can check if the error is still present.
-But, it should have long gone by now and you can enjoy your life again.
+But it should have long gone by now, and you can enjoy your life again.

-Please let us know which of the above methods did work for you or the error is still present.
+Please let us know which of the above methods worked for you, or if the error is still present.